Powerlearnproject/se-day1-assignment-Yomadeola/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-  A Software Developer: is responsible for writing code and implementing software solutions.
+  A Software Developer: responsible for writing code and implementing software solutions.
-  A Quality Assurance Engineer: is responisble for ensuring software quality by designing and executing test plans.
+  A Quality Assurance Engineer: responisble for ensuring software quality by designing and executing test plans.
   A Project Manager: oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.